sonambharti/Spotify-Clone/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-Create an account on Spotify-developer -> dashboard -> create project 1.)
-Client Id: c79e7d54d5a74d88853817ee59bdd249 in the developer mode 2.)
+# Create an account on Spotify-developer -> dashboard -> create project
+## 1.)
+Client Id: c79e7d54d5a74d88853817ee59bdd249 in the developer mode
+2.)

-Create an account on firebase.google.com -> conosole -> create project
+# Create an account on firebase.google.com -> conosole -> create project

+# Install spotify-web-api-js using command:
+### npm install spotify-web-api-js